How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 9: Define Competence and Behaviour Requirements for Jobs

-In brief, if you are transforming an organisation, jobs will likely change materially, some jobs will cease to exist, and new ones will come in.
+In brief, jobs will likely change materially if you transform an organisation.
+Some jobs will cease to exist, and new ones will come in.
 On top of that, the location could also have changed.
-So ultimately, you could see many changes in people and jobs.
+Ultimately, you can see many changes in people and jobs.

 So, it is a given that there will also be changes in the skills and behaviours needed.
 Consequently, if you are unclear on the new skills and behaviours, how will you know if the individuals appointed to the positions are ready to succeed?